Expectation Values from the Single-Layer Quantum Approximate Optimization Algorithm on Ising Problems: Numerical Results and discussion

 \subsection{Numerical Results on G-Set \MaxCut Instances and Ising Instances with External Fields}

 The G-set \cite{G_set} collection of benchmark instances for \MaxCut is widely used in the comparison of classical \MaxCut heuristics \cite{Benlic_2013,leleu2019destabilization,toshiba_benchmarking}.
-We endeavored to predict how well the single-layer \QAOA would perform on these instances, which affords a comparison between the single-layer \QAOA running on a (future) quantum computer and the best-known classical methods for heuristically solving \MaxCut problems.
+We chose to study single-layer QAOA's performance on G-set \MaxCut instances primarily because this enables comparison of QAOA's predicted performance against a wide range of heuristics, including the best-known classical methods.
+We also studied QAOA on Ising instances having non-zero external-field terms.
+We generated these instances for this study (details provided later); this was motivated by the fact that we are unaware of a standard benchmark set for such Ising instances.

 We calculated the optimal \QAOA expectation values for a subset of the G-set instances having $\num{800}$, $\num{2000}$, $\num{5000}$, or $\num{7000}$ vertices and up to $\num{41459}$ edges.
 The results are divided into two tables; Table~\ref{table:G-set_Ising}, where results are expressed in terms of Ising energies, and Table~\ref{table:G-set_cut}, where we show them as cut values.
 The instances have weights that are drawn from two possible sets, depending on the instance: $\{0,1\}$ and $\{-1,0,+1\}$.
 For Table~\ref{table:G-set_Ising}, we derive in the appendix an analytical formula that allows us to estimate the optimal energy of a G-set instance, $E_\textrm{opt} \approx 1.18 \sqrt{|E|\times |V|}$.
 The ratio between the theoretical maximum and the \QAOA expectation, $r_\textrm{exp.}=F_\textrm{max}/E_\textrm{opt}$, ranges between $0.252-0.389$.
 This ratio is similar to the formula of the approximation ratio, $r=F_\textrm{max}/C_\textrm{max}$, that is frequently used in the literature to determine the efficiency of the \QAOA~\cite{farhi2014quantum,google_qaoa, wang2018quantum}.
 We just substitute the real maximum of the cost function by our theoretical approximation.
 The ratio for the best-known classical solution to the \QAOA expectation, $r_\textrm{Ising}=F_\textrm{max}/E^{cl}_\textrm{max}$, ranges between $0.36-0.475$.
 Note how the theoretical maximum is close to the classical best-known solution for most instances except G14-G17.
 For this set the \emph{Ratio Ising} and \emph{Ratio cut} are also particularly high.
 This leads us to believe that the best-known classical solution is not as good for these particular instances.
 This same logic applies to other instances with high values of \emph{Ratio Ising} e.g.\ G11.
 Additionally, the \QAOA expectation value is expected to be higher for instances with small amount of edges and common neighbours between vertices.
 These ratios can be used as a method to quickly determine the \QAOA expectation of a given instance; one can use the analytical formula to determine the theoretical maximum, and use the ratio range to determine the \QAOA expectation.
 The expectation value landscapes are very similar for the G-set instances, with similar optimal angles as predicted in \cite{brandao2018fixed}.
 Fig.~\ref{fig:G_set} shows the landscape of instance G64.